-Notwithstanding the risks confronting equities, we reduced the cash position in the strategy from 18% to 8% over the 12 months, allocating that cash primarily to 'defensive' stocks.
-This reflects our decision to adopt a lower-thanhistorical interest rate in our valuation models and our view that the probability of the third scenario occurring has fallen over the past six months.
+Notwithstanding the risks confronting equities, we reduced the cash position in the strategy from 18% to 11% over the 12 months.
+This reflects our decision to adopt a lower-than-historical interest rate in our valuation models and our view that the probability of the third scenario occurring has fallen over the past six months.